evannetwork/evannetwork.github.io/docs/4000_developers/4300_ui/4330_js-hello-world.md

 ---
-title: "evan.network framework Hello World"
+title: "Plain JS - Hello World"
 parent: Developers
 grand_parent: UI
 nav_order: 4330
 permalink: /docs/developers/ui/js-hello-world.html
 ---

-# evan.network framework Hello World
+# Plain JS - Hello World
 The goal of this tutorial is to interact with different functionalities of the evan.network blockchain with the help of DBCP or the evan.network blockchain-core (bcc).
 Only simple Javascript is used to create an evan.network ƉApp-browser embedded application.

 After creating the ÐApp functionalities, you can use a 'greeter contract' sample to create a contract instance.
 The DBCP description attached to the 'greeter contract' will use your ƉApp as display possiblity.